Teaching Visually Impaired ESL Students

-- When the group was leaving we were saying goodbye and the ubiquitous “See you soon!” slipped out.
-At the time I sort of kicked myself for it; unnecessarily.
-“See you,” is a perfectly normal, high-frequency expression everyone uses.
-Changing your language to something weird like, “Hear you soon!” would be silly.
-Just speak normally to expose students to the same language as everyone else.
+When the group was leaving, we were saying goodbye and the ubiquitous, “See you soon!” slipped out.
+At the time, I sort of kicked myself for it, unnecessarily.
+“See you” is a perfectly normal, high-frequency expression everyone uses.
+Changing your language to something weird like “Hear you soon!” doesn’t help anyone.
+It’s equally unhelpful to tie yourself in knots trying to use “safe” phrases you wouldn’t otherwise use.
+Just speak normally and let your students experience the same language you use with everyone else.

 This is another bit of common sense since you’re probably going to use your students’ names anyway, right?
 In a class of visually impaired students, it helps to use students’ names more often so you can clearly indicate who you are calling on.